komikku-app/komikku-extensions/src/all/luscious/README.md

 #### Where did the other Luscious extensions go?
 They are now mirror options in the Luscious extension.

+#### Why are the animated images not loading?
+For some `.gif` files when Luscious is resizing them they get turned in to `.jpg` files.
+Change your Image resolution to `Original`.

 [Uncomment this if needed]: <> (## Guides)